 Theft by Extortion & Blackmail

 Assistant District Attorneys, judges and New York criminal lawyers are routinely involved in various New York Grand Larceny crimes and prosecutions.
 While most are straight forward thefts or larcenies based on the value of the property stolen, some are significantly more complicated.
 One of those more complicated crimes, and often times very intricate, is Extortion and Blackmail.
-Because Extortion and Blackmail are misunderstood crimes, those who do not realize they are perpetrating one of New York's two Grand Larceny by Extortion crimes may find themselves slowly sliding into New York's criminal justice system without intending to do so.
+Because Extortion and Blackmail are misunderstood crimes, those who do not realize they are perpetrating one of New York's two Grand Larceny by Extortion crimes may find themselves slowly sliding into New York's criminal justice system without intending to do so and should contact one of our experienced New York Extortion lawyers immediately.
 Keep in mind, however, that Grand Larceny by Extortion or Blackmail in New York is a value based crime.
 While there are two specific statutes that deal with this offense, the crime you are charged with, and the severity of the potential prison sentence you face, mimics that of all other theft crimes in New York.

 - New York Penal Law 155.30(6): "E" Felony Extortion